How we change what others think, feel, believe and do

 Power and trust

 The sense of control is closely related in opposite ways to power and trust.
-You can get a sense of control by taking control and acting, which is effectively using power.
+You can get a sense of control by taking control and acting, which is effectively about power.
 You can also get a sense of control by ceding it to others, which requires trust.

 Trust and control support one another.
 Not only does trust cede control, but the need for a sense of control drives us to seek trust, otherwise we implement trust substitutes, such as monitoring or barriers.